paulahemsi/cub3d/README.md

 * 29/04: The leaks were found and corrected and the code is being refactored.
 Error messages were wrote in a more specific way.

 * 30/04: Two mechanics were in conflict: the `r` *always running* key and `shift` to run, so I took off the always running option.
+Bonus and mandatory version has now diferente rules in the makefile.
+Mandatory version is clean and ready to evaluation!

+* 02/05: I managed to insert diferent objects in the map, that can be collected.
+The hud changeded when the player picks an item, but in a pre-determined order.

 </details>